NoahStolk/DevilDaggersSurvivalEditor/ReadMe.md

-## Devil Daggers Spawnset Editor WPF
+## Devil Daggers Survival Editor

-Devil Daggers Spawnset Editor WPF is a tool that lets you create, view, edit, and switch spawnsets for the game Devil Daggers.
+Devil Daggers Survival Editor is a tool that lets you create, view, edit, and switch 'survival' files (also known as spawnsets) for the game Devil Daggers.

 ## System requirements